Guatemala Nature

 Nature in Guatemala

-Known as the Land of the Eternal Spring, the territory of Guatemala provides the perfect weather conditions for a great biodiversity.
-Even though the country is located in the tropical region of the globe, Guatemalan mountainous corridor alters the climate significantly.
-Expect chilly temperatures in the Highland region, to a humid climate in the Lowlands.
-Situated in one of the biodiversity hot spots of the world, Guatemala is a natural paradise that everyone needs to visit at least once in a lifetime.
+Guatemala, known as the Land of the Eternal Spring, has the perfect weather conditions for great biodiversity.
+Although the country is located in a tropical region, the Guatemalan mountainous corridor significantly alters the climate.
+Expect everything from chilly temperatures in the highlands to a humid climate in the lowlands.
+Guatemala is situated in one of the world's biodiversity hotspots and is a natural paradise that everyone should visit at least once in a lifetime.

-Central America serves as a bridge between North and South America and Guatemala is the first country that connects both continents.
-For this reason, it is the home to thousands of different living species.
-Guatemala hosts 17% of all known terrestrial species, there are around 651 fish species and 738 bird species; 20% of these are migratory birds.
-The country is also rich in flora with 7,754 wild plants that cover the entire territory.
-Depending on the route you take during your Guatemala vacation, you will see cloud and spiny forests, tropical jungle, savannas, volcanic sand beaches and mangrove swamps.
-In total our country is the home to six different biomes–vital for the development of the local species.
+Central America forms a land bridge between North and South America, and Guatemala is the first country in this region connecting the two continents.
+For this reason, it is home to thousands of living species.
+Guatemala is home to 17% of all known terrestrial species.
+There are around 651 species of fish and 738 species of birds, 20% of which are migratory.
+The country is also rich in flora, with 7,754 species of wild plants covering its entire territory.
+Depending on your route during your vacation in Guatemala, you will see cloud forests, spiny forests, tropical jungles, savannas, volcanic sand beaches, and mangrove swamps.
+In total, the country is home to six different biomes, which are vital for the development of local species.

 The Maya Biosphere Reserve

-Created in 1990, this protected area covers one fifth of the country (21,602km / 13,420mi) and serves as a natural border between Guatemala, Mexico and Belize.
-Its goal is to preserve the largest portion of tropical forest in the northern subcontinent of the Americas.
-Besides hosting a great set of flora and fauna, the Maya Biosphere Reserve contains some of the most outstanding Mayan cities of the country–most of them, still hidden in the lush jungle of Peten.
+Established in 1990, this protected area spans one-fifth of the country (21,602 km/13,420 mi) and serves as a natural border between Guatemala, Mexico, and Belize.
+The reserve's goal is to preserve the largest portion of tropical forest in the northern subcontinent of the Americas.
+In addition to its diverse flora and fauna, the Maya Biosphere Reserve contains some of the country's most notable Mayan cities, most of which are still hidden in the lush jungle of Petén.

-Guatemala is recognized for being a volcanic and mountainous region.
-Even though its territory has a wide variety of elevations, a big portion of it is among high plateaus and hills (except for the Lowlands in the Pacific coast and the Peten region).
-The most important mountain chains are Sierra Madre, connected with Mexico going all the way down to El Salvador; and Sierra de los Cuchumatanes, extended from the Mexican border to the Caribbean Coast.
-Both mountain chains divide the Highlands from the Lowlands and represent and important ecosystem for the flora and fauna of Guatemala.
+Guatemala is known for its volcanic and mountainous terrain.
+Although its territory has a wide variety of elevations, much of it consists of high plateaus and hills (except for the lowlands along the Pacific coast and the Peten region).
+The most notable mountain chains are the Sierra Madre, which extends from Mexico to El Salvador, and the Sierra de los Cuchumatanes, which extends from the Mexican border to the Caribbean coast.
+These mountain chains divide the highlands from the lowlands and are important ecosystems for Guatemala's flora and fauna.

-Simply put, Guatemala has it all!
-Cordilleras, volcanoes, lakes and lagoons, rivers, natural pools, tropical and dry forests, waterfalls, caves, beaches and lush jungle.
-If you are a nature lover and would like to discover the great biodiversity of our country, don’t hesitate to visit Guatemala.
-We will be happy to assist you planning the best trip to enjoy nature.
+In short, Guatemala has it all!
+It has cordilleras, volcanoes, lakes and lagoons, rivers, natural pools, tropical and dry forests, waterfalls, caves, beaches, and lush jungles.
+If you love nature and want to experience our country's rich biodiversity, don't hesitate to visit Guatemala.
+We would be happy to help you plan the best trip to enjoy nature.